Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models

 \subsection{Probing Experiments}

-We aim to contribute to understanding how LMs represent beliefs of self and others by proposing a set of extensive probing experiments across LMs that differ in architecture, size, and fine-tuning approach.
-Our approach is generally similar to the one used by \citep{zhu2024language}, but we make a different operational choice: While \citep{zhu2024language} train probes on each attention head for every layer, we train probes on the residual stream for every layer.
-We opted to use the residual stream as it integrates information from both the attention and feed-forward components, potentially encoding richer representations.
+To study how LMs represent beliefs of self and others, we propose a set of extensive probing experiments across LMs that differ in architecture, size, and fine-tuning regime.
+We train probes on the residual stream, as it integrates information from both the attention and feed-forward components, potentially encoding richer representations.
 Additionally, since the residual activations directly contribute to the final output predictions, probing them may better align with understanding the model's behaviour for downstream tasks.

-\paragraph{Model Size and Fine-tuning} We first report experiments to better understand the effect of model size and fine-tuning on belief probing accuracy.
-Specifically, we ask the following questions: \textit{Is there a relation between model size and probing accuracy?} (RQ1) \textit{Does fine-tuning an LM with instruction-tuning or RLHF have an effect on probing accuracy?} (RQ2) To answer these questions we performed the same probing experiment across all our models and compared the results.
+\paragraph{Control Tasks} Depending on the model dimension, the probes we train have a significant number of learnable parameters -- up to $16,385$ for Llama-2-70B.
+This raises the concern that probes might learn to rely on irrelevant patterns in the data instead of capturing meaningful relationships.
+To account for the potential confounding effect of hidden state size, we include two controls.
+First, following \citet{hewitt2019designing}, we train and evaluate probes on a version of $\mathcal{D}^P_p$ with randomly permuted labels -- thus removing real input-label relationships.
+If a probe still performs well on the permuted data, this suggests it may be exploiting superficial correlations rather than capturing genuine structure.
+Second, we effectively reduce the number of learnable parameters in the probes by projecting $\mathcal{D}_p^P$ and $\mathcal{D}_o^P$ onto their $k$ largest principal components using PCA before training.
+This minimises the risk of the probes relying on spurious patterns in the data.